 Hermes Use cases

 The Hermes Standard provides a sound basis for transfer of PCBs from Machine to Machine and together with its Digital Twin the PCB related data.
 In addition, The Hermes Standard enables additional factory workflows with significant production improvements and cost savings.
-This document recommend ways to use the Hermes standard when implementing these functions.
+This document recommends ways to use the Hermes standard when implementing these functions.

 Note that functions in this document are based on optional attributes and feature of the standard and may not be implemented by all vendors.